HannahNT123/library_zines/README.md

 - sustainable online infrastructure
 - decentralized contribution
 - durable URLs
-- low technical barriers
-- alignment with open knowledge practices
+- open knowledge practices and processes

 Will that be enough? **Why not browse the collection yourself and see what you think.**